 Undergraduate students must be enrolled for a minimum of 12 credits each semester to be eligible for full financial aid.
-Nine to 11 hours is considered three-quarter time and six to eight hours is considered half time.
-Summer course load requirements for financial aid are a minimum six credit hours.
+9-11 hours is considered 3/4 time and 6-8 hours is considered 1/2 time.
+Summer course load requirements for financial aid are a minimum six (6) credits hours.
 Audit courses are not eligible for financial aid.
-To avoid loss of financial aid, contact the Office of Financial Aid at 505.454.3318 before dropping classes.
+To avoid loss of financial aid, contact the Office of Financial Aid and Scholarships at 505.454.3318 before dropping classes.